ibm-cloud-docs/vpc/vsi-vpc-planning-encryption.md

 ## Prerequisites for setting up customer-managed encryption
 {: #byok-encryption-prereqs}

-Complete the following prerequisites to set up customer-managed encryption for your VPC volumes.
+Complete the following prerequisites to set up customer-managed encryption for your VPC resources.

 ### Block storage volume prerequisites
 {: #byok-volumes-prereqs}